-The dress code is an outward expression of the feelings of courtesy and respect that all members of the school community have for each other, and for the school.
-Through it, distractions are minimized so that the students are better able to focus on their education rather than on commercial, political or fashion statements.
+The dress code is an outward expression of the sense of courtesy and respect that all members of the school community have for each other, and for the school.
+Appropriate dress in an educational setting means simple, neat, clean clothing that does not call unnecessary attention to the student, or detract from either the student or the educational process.
+Individual expression needs to be balanced by support for the atmosphere needed for learning.